tari-project/tari-dan/README.md

 ### Claiming L1 burn Tari on the DAN

-On the other hand, a user wishing to pay for fees in the Tari network, can claim these from MinoTari on the base layer.
-This process is more complex and tedious at the moment, but has the advantage that it will be process to be used when the mainnet is launched.
-To be able to claim burn Tari, it is necessary to first burn MinoTari, on the base layer.
-After burning tari on the Tari base layer, the client is prompted with the following data
+L1 Minotari coins are able to be burnt and claimed, the user may convert (1:1) these to Tari coins on the layer-2 network.
+This process is fairly complex and manual at the time of writing, but is planned to improve in the future.
+The first step is to burn Minotari base layer funds making sure to include a claim public key.
+A private claim key must be known to claim the funds on the layer-2 Tari network.
+Burning yields the following data:

 ```
 {